 If you’re pregnant and considering adoption, the process can seem overwhelming at first.
 You might have fears that you’re “giving up” your baby.
 But the more you learn about adoption, the more you come to realize it doesn’t mean that at all.
 Adoption means you are making plans for your child’s future.
 It means you’re making a selfless choice to put your baby’s needs before your own.
 It means, in other words, that you’re a great mom.

-Below, we provide you with an outline of the adoption process so you know exactly what to expect when putting your baby up for adoption after birth.
+Below, we provide you with an outline of the adoption process so you know exactly what to expect when placing your baby with an adoptive family after birth.
 You can take comfort knowing that you don’t have to go through it alone — because we’re here to help.

 1. Consider Your Options